discord-tickets/docs/docs/privacy.md

 Unencrypted copies of user avatars and message attachments may also be stored on the disk (in the `user` directory).

-Note that by default, the Discord Tickets Bot connects to the StatsAPI service, so [unless you disable it](./self-hosting/configuration.md#stats), you are automatically a service user and the [privacy policy](#service-privacy-policy) below applies.
+Note that by default, the Discord Tickets Bot connects to the StatsAPI service, so [unless you disable it](./self-hosting/configuration.md#stats), you are automatically a service user and the [privacy policy](#service-privacy-policy){ data-preview } below applies.

 ### Compliance